-From Streaky Bay, travel 39km southeast on the Flinders Highway to Murphy’s Haystacks.
+From Streaky Bay, travel 40km southeast on the Flinders Highway to Murphy’s Haystacks.
 Turn off Flinders Highway (turn into the Calca to Point Labatt Road) and follow the sealed section for approx. 1.5km.
 It is approx. another 41km to Point Labatt via Calca.
 Point Labatt to Streaky Bay is 51km – total 132.5km.
 The round trip can be made either way.
 Another option is to include the Westall Way Loop Scenic Drive and make a full day.

 Open: 24 hours, 7 days.
 Best to visit in daylight hours.
 Payable honesty box.

-Facilities: Interpretive signage, walking trail, picnic area, undercover tables and chairs, toilets, car park.
+Facilities: Car park, interpretive signage, walking trail, picnic area, undercover tables and chairs, toilets.